Turkey Broth

 Use or Store It

-After the broth is cool, either refrigerate and use within 3-5 days, or divide into freezer containers–like mason jars, Souper Cubes, or Pyrex containers with lids (leave at least 1 inch head room for expansion)–and freeze for up to 3-6 months.
+After the broth is cool, either refrigerate and use within 3-5 days, or divide into freezer containers–like mason jars, Souper Cubes, or Pyrex containers with lids (leave at least 1-inch headroom for expansion)–and freeze for up to 3-6 months.

-How to Freeze & Thaw Broth
+How to Freeze & Thaw Stock

-To Freeze: Cook and fully cool the broth.
+To Freeze: Cook and fully cool the stock.
 Divide into freezer containers–like mason jars, Souper Cubes, or Pyrex containers with lids (leave at least 1 inch head room for expansion)–and freeze for up to 3-6 months.

 To Thaw: Thaw in the fridge for 24-48 hours or using the defrost setting on the microwave.

-Tip: I prefer to freeze it in 2 cup increments, making it faster to thaw and a good portion size for recipes.
+Tip: I prefer to freeze it in 2-cup increments, making it faster to thaw and a good portion size for recipes.

-Recipes With Turkey Broth
+Recipes With Turkey Stock

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Turkey Broth
+Turkey Stock

 Ingredients

-- Optional seasoning: peppercorns, bay leaf
+- Optional seasoning: 1 teaspoon peppercorns, 1 bay leaf, 1 tablespoon salt

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.